dotaziz/dotaziz.github.io/_posts/2025-07-19-Going on a campaign tour.md

 - **Just showing up puts you ahead of many.**

 I've gotten ideas as to how to go about the campaign.
-I'll update the next tour.
+I'll test them on the next tour and report back on what works.